-You should carefully consider the risks we describe below, in addition to the other information set forth elsewhere in this Annual Report, including our financial statements and the related notes beginning on page F-1, before deciding to invest in our ordinary shares (the "Ordinary Shares") or our American Depositary Shares ("ADSs").
-The risks and uncertainties described below in this annual report on Form 20-F for the year ended December 31, 2021 are not the only risks facing us.
+You should carefully consider the risks we describe below, in addition to the other information set forth elsewhere in this Annual Report, including our financial statements and the related notes beginning on page F-1.
+The risks and uncertainties described below in this Annual Report on Form 20-F for the year ended December 31, 2023 are not the only risks facing us.
 We may face additional risks and uncertainties not currently known to us or that we currently deem to be immaterial.
 Any of the risks described below or incorporated by reference in this Form 20-F, and any such additional risks, could materially adversely affect our reputation, business, financial condition or results of operations.
-In such case, you may lose all or part of your investment.